EVENTS, LECTURES, AND BOOK SIGNINGS FOR JANE JACOBS’S FIRST CITY

 May 4–8, 2021 • Scranton, PA Observe Scranton: Jane Jacobs’s First City Festival

-A multi-event book launch and festival, organized by the Center for the Living City, Scranton Public Library, AIA NEPA, and Lackawanna College, will bring new life to Jane Jacobs’s ideas and the history of Scranton.
-Find more information at Observe Scranton.
+A multi-event book launch and festival, organized by the Center for the Living City, Scranton Public Library, AIA NEPA, and Lackawanna College, brought new life to Jane Jacobs’s ideas and the history of Scranton.

-May 4, 10 a.m. — Coinciding with what would have been Jane’s 105th birthday, a tribute to Jane Jacobs will take place at City Hall, 340 N. Washington Ave.
-Join Scranton Mayor Paige Cognetti and the Center for the Living City for the inaugural Jane Jacobs Day proclamation and Jane Jacobs flag raising.
+May 4, 10 a.m. — Coinciding with what would have been Jane’s 105th birthday, a tribute to Jane Jacobs took place at City Hall, 340 N. Washington Ave.
+Scranton Mayor Paige Cognetti read the inaugural Jane Jacobs Day proclamation and presided at the Jane Jacobs flag raising.

-May 4, 6:30 p.m. — Book Launch: author Glenna Lang will give a talk and slide presentation at the theater at Lackawanna College, on Vine St. near N. Washington Ave., formerly Central High School, which Jane Butzner (Jacobs) attended.
-Ticketed but free.
-Register to attend in-person or to stream online.
-Mayor Paige Cognetti will speak prior to the presentation of “Jane Jacobs’s Scranton and Its Reverberations.”
+May 4, 6:30 p.m. — Book Launch: author Glenna Lang gave a talk and slide presentation at the theater at Lackawanna College, formerly Central High School, which Jane Butzner (Jacobs) attended.
+Mayor Paige Cognetti spoke prior to the presentation of “Jane Jacobs’s Scranton and Its Reverberations.”

 May 5, 2 p.m. — Jane Jacobs Walk: Explore Historic Forest Hill Cemetery and Find Who in Jane Jacobs’s First City Is Buried There.
-Join the cemetery’s caretaker and archivist, Norma Reese, for a fascinating tour of Scranton’s first landscaped cemetery, founded in 1870.
-Within the beautiful grounds overlooking the city, you will be introduced to some of the 18,000 people laid to rest.
+The cemetery’s caretaker and archivist, Norma Reese, led a fascinating tour of Scranton’s first landscaped cemetery, founded in 1870.
+Within the beautiful grounds overlooking the city, participants were introduced to some of the 18,000 people laid to rest.
 African Americans and Caucasians, coal barons and miners, and immigrants from the world over have always been buried side by side here.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will be on the walk.
-Meet/end outside the caretaker’s office, 1830 Jefferson Ave., Dunmore.
-More details on this walk.
+Author of Jane Jacobs’s First City, Glenna Lang, accompanied the walk.

 May 5, 5:15 p.m. — Jane Jacobs Walk: The Architecture and History of Lackawanna Avenue in Central City.
-Architect and local historian Richard Leonori, will lead a several block walk along Scranton’s main downtown street, laid out as part of the original plan for the city in the 1850s.
-He will discuss the origins of its beautiful historic buildings and the efforts to preserve and restore them.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will accompany him.
-Booksigning follows immediately afterward (see below).
-Meet/end end outside the entrance to The Marketplace at Steamtown, 300 Lackawanna Ave, Scranton.
-More details on this walk.
+Architect and local historian Richard Leonori led a several block walk along Scranton’s main downtown street, laid out as part of the original plan for the city in the 1850s.
+He discussed the origins of its beautiful historic buildings and the efforts to preserve and restore them.
+Author of Jane Jacobs’s First City, Glenna Lang, accompanied him.

-May 5, 6:15 p.m. — Book Signing at Library Express Bookstore at Marketplace at Steamtown Mall, 2nd floor, 300 Lackawanna Avenue.
-Glenna Lang will sign copies of Jane Jacobs’s First City.
-Sales from Library Express Bookstore benefit the Lackawanna County Library System.
+May 5, 6:15 p.m. — Book Signing at Library Express Bookstore, Marketplace at Steamtown Mall, Scranton.
+Glenna Lang signed copies of Jane Jacobs’s First City.
+Sales from Library Express Bookstore, Scranton, benefit the Lackawanna County Library System.

 May 8, 10 a.m. — Jane Jacobs Walk: Walking in the Footsteps of Jane Butzner (Jacobs).
-Longtime architect and Dunmorean John Cowder will retrace Jane’s routes to her neighborhood school, the potato chip factory in the alley, and other mom-and-pop stores she and her family and friends frequented.
-Discover some commercial sites and many homes associated with Jane still in existence today, and learn about those that did not survive the ravages of time.
-Stories and information from participating walkers will be most welcome.
-In person.
-Author of Jane Jacobs’s First City, Glenna Lang, will join the walk.
-Meet outside Jane Jacobs’s childhood home, 1712 Monroe Ave., Dunmore.
-More details on this walk.
+Longtime architect and Dunmorean John Cowder retraced Jane’s routes to her neighborhood school, the potato chip factory in the alley, and other mom-and-pop stores she and her family and friends frequented.
+Participants discovered commercial sites and homes associated with Jane still in existence today, and learned about those that did not survive the ravages of time.
+Author of Jane Jacobs’s First City, Glenna Lang, accompanied the walk.